-Register/renew a small business online by selecting one of our packages below.
+Register/renew a small business online by selecting one of our packages above.
 The detailed information on this page provides answers to the questions of key importance in setting up an Ontario business registration.

 A small business in Ontario may be registered as an ONTARIO BUSINESS REGISTRATION (also known as a "FORM 1" or Master Business Licence) as a simple, inexpensive way to set up your business.
 The registration is available as either a Sole Proprietor (for a single individual) or Partnership (for two or more individuals) or as a Tradename ("operating as" name under a Corporation).

 The information required for company registration: